-In the UK, choosing to have cataract surgery on the NHS often involves a long wait, with many patients experiencing a minimum 6 month waiting time.
+In the UK, choosing to have cataract surgery on the NHS often involves a long wait, with many patients experiencing a minimum of 6 months waiting time.
 During this period, cataracts will continue to progress, severely impacting vision, and also limiting the lifestyles of those people affected by the disease.

 Deciding to choose private cataract surgery not only increases the lens replacement options you have (trifocal lenses as opposed to monofocal lenses on the NHS), but there are also a number of other significant health benefits.